-The AQ-F205 feeder protection device is a member of the AQ 200 product line.
-However, while the hardware and the software are modular in the AQ 200 product line, AQ-F205 is provided as a fixed feeder protection device with a factory set of I/O and functionality.
-This manual describes the specific application of the AQ-F205 feeder protection device.
+The AQ-F213 feeder protection device is a member of the AQ 200 product line.
+The hardware and software are modular: the hardware modules are assembled and configured according to the application's I/O requirements and the software determines the available functions.
+This manual describes the specific application of the AQ-F213 feeder protection device.
 For other AQ 200 and AQ 250 series products please consult their respective device manuals.